 There are many (hundreds or even thousands) of places to be found online.
 The more places you are accurately listed, the better.
 However, you have to start somewhere.
 Here are the top five topics that you should know about when considering your online listings.

 Pay Attention To These Online Listing Topics

-Your presence in Google My Business is probably the single most important thing to have claimed and correct.
+Having a solid Google Business Profile is probably the single most important thing to have claimed and correct.
 It is constantly changing and something that should be monitored regularly.
-Learn more about Google My Business in this blog post.
+Learn more about Google Business Profiles in this blog post.

-Claim your Google My Business listing here: https://www.google.com/business/
+Claim your Google Business Profile listing here: https://www.google.com/business/

 2. Apple Maps